 To track how MA plans are performing financially, MedPAC has calculated MA profit margins using planreported bid data since 2015, which is reported in their annual March Reports to the Congress.
-Figure 10 shows the industry-wide margin for Part C (MA revenue and expenditures excluding Part D) between 2012 and 2020.
+Figure 9 shows the industry-wide margin for Part C (MA revenue and expenditures excluding Part D) between 2012 and 2020.
 The average MA profit margin has increased almost five-fold since then, from 1.4% in 2015 to 6.5% in 2020.
-The COVID-19 pandemic led to decreased health care utilization among fee-for-service beneficiaries in 2020; similar patterns among MA enrollees may have contributed to the increase in plan margins in 2020 (since plans received their usual payment from Medicare, even as enrollees health care utilization fell).11 As shown in Figure 12 below, Individual Market, Group Market and Medicaid Managed Care plans also saw increased margins in 2020 consistent with a broad decrease in health care utilization that year due to the COVID-19 pandemic.
+The COVID-19 pandemic led to decreased health care utilization among fee-for-service beneficiaries in 2020; similar patterns among MA enrollees may have contributed to the increase in plan margins in 2020.9